SAICSP/TrackEasy/README.md

 You must be logged into your Google account on your browser.

-1.search app password in search bar
+1.search app password in search bar<br>
-2.create a name for passkey
+2.create a name for passkey<br>
-3.get passkey for there and use in env
+3.get passkey for there and use in env <br>